rchurianov/Lab1_Var1/README.md

 ## Workload

 Compare execution time of some simple operation performed on each object for one-dimensional, two-dimensional and jagged arrays of those objects.

+## Errors

+The application does not account for any input errors, does not catch any exceptions.
+For the application to output times bigger than zero, numbers of rows and colums should be higher than 1000.
+Number of rows and columns higher then 5000 will cause OutOfMemoryException.